-At the heart of Paul’s theology, in the center of his good news message about Jesus Christ, is the doctrine of justification by faith.
-God accepts us when we believe in his Son — he accepts us as righteous on the basis of what Christ has done, not on the basis of what we have done.
+In Paul’s theology, near the center of his good news message about Jesus Christ, is the doctrine of justification by faith.
+God accepts us as righteous on the basis of what Christ has done, not on the basis of what we have done.

 This may be interpreted as bad news by people who think they’ve done pretty well.
 Such people tend not to like the idea that God would lower his standards and accept people who aren’t as good as they are, who haven’t tried as hard as they have.